jacksleight/statamic-memberbox/README.md

 ## Licencing

-Members is a paid Statamic addon.
-You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/members) to use it in production.
+*Statamic Members is not free software.* You will need to purchase a license via the [Statamic Marketplace](https://statamic.com/addons/jacksleight/members) to use it in production.

 <!-- /statamic:hide -->